On this page

 About error page customization

-When using an Okta-hosted flow, you can create a unique sign-in experience by providing a custom domain and creating a Widget style that matches your application's look and feel.
+When using redirect authentication, you can create a unique sign-in experience.
+First, set up a custom domain.
+Then create a Widget style that matches your application's look and feel.

-However, if an error occurs during sign-in, Okta may need to display an error page to the user.
-To provide a seamless user experience, you can also customize the error page by using the code editor.
+If an error occurs during the sign-in flow, Okta needs to display an error page to the user.
+You can use the code editor to customize the error page.

 Note: A custom error page only appears when an app connects to Okta by using your custom domain.
-Otherwise, the default Okta error page appears when a critical error occurs or an application is misconfigured.
-See Okta deployment models — redirect vs. embedded for more information on Okta-hosted (redirect) functionality.
+Otherwise, the default Okta error page appears when a critical error occurs, or you haven't properly configured an app.
+See Okta deployment models—redirect vs. embedded for more information on redirect functionality.

 Use the Brands API